Welcome to the Nassau-Suffolk County benefit swim chapter of Swim Across America.

 We hope you'll join us in open water in Glen Cove this August or in one of the pool swims all over Nassau and Suffolk counties this summer to "Make Waves to Fight Cancer."

 Welcome to the Swim Across America - Sound to Cove Open Water Swim!
-Established in 2001, SAA - Long Island has raised over $10.5 million for our beneficiaries: Memorial Sloan Kettering Cancer Center, Cold Spring Harbor Laboratory, the Feinstein Institute of Northwell Health, the University of Texas MD Anderson Children's Cancer Hospital (The Stacey Leondis Fellowship) and SHARE Cancer Support.
+Established in 2001, SAA - Nassau / Suffolk Long Island has raised over $12 million for our beneficiaries: Memorial Sloan Kettering Cancer Center, Cold Spring Harbor Laboratory, the Feinstein Institute of Northwell Health, the University of Texas MD Anderson Children's Cancer Hospital (The Stacey Leondis Fellowship) and SHARE Cancer Support.
 Thank you for your support of cancer care here in Nassau-Suffolk counties, Long Island, NY!

 Each year we are proud to host over 250 swimmers and volunteers, spectators and supporters, as well as Olympians near and far at our Open Water charity swim.
-We are so excited to have you join us for our 22nd annual swim on July 31st at Pryibil Beach!
-And if Open Water is not your option choice, please see our Public and Club Pool swims below, or choose your own activity and support SAA as an SAA-My-Way participant.
+We are so excited to have you join us for our 24th annual swim on August 3 at Pryibil Beach!
+If Open Water is not your preferred choice, please see our Public and Club Pool swims below, or choose your own activity and support SAA as an SAA My Way participant.
 It's up to you, and we welcome all types of participation in support of our cancer research and support programs!

 Whether you are a veteran swimmer or you're looking to do your first open water swim, we welcome you to help us "Make Waves to Fight Cancer."

-Proceeds from the swim support immunotherapy research at the Swim Across America Laboratory at Memorial Sloan Kettering Cancer Center, lung cancer clinical trials at Cold Spring Harbor Laboratory, pediatric brain cancer research at the Feinstein Institute of North Shore and pediatric oncology at the University of Texas MD Anderson Children's Cancer Hospital.
+Proceeds from the swim support immunotherapy research at the Swim Across America Laboratory at Memorial Sloan Kettering Cancer Center, immunotherapy research and clinical trials at the Swim Across America Laboratory at Weill Cornell Cancer Center, lung cancer clinical trials at Cold Spring Harbor Laboratory, pediatric brain cancer research at the Feinstein Institute of North Shore and pediatric oncology at the University of Texas MD Anderson Children's Cancer Hospital.

 Special thank you to Memorial Sloan Kettering Cancer Center for hosting a panel discussion with with the young investigators whose groundbreaking research is funded by SAA grants.
 Watch the full video and learn more about your impact below.